best covered call etf canada

-10 Best Covered Call ETF Canada – High dividend yield
+10 Best Covered Call ETF Canada – Boost you income!

 High dividend yield: thanks to the premiums earned when writing call options, the manager under certain conditions can earn premiums and enhance distributions;